BushtalkRadio/BushtalkClient/README.md

 There are 3 components to Bushtalk Radio:

 * **[Bushtalk Radio website](https://www.bushtalkradio.com)** - This is where our users upload landmarks and POIs.
-You will also need to have the website open for the audio tours to be played.
+Once you connect, the audio will be played through the browser so make sure to keep this open.

 * **[Bushtalk client](https://bushtalkradioclient-dist.s3.amazonaws.com/BushtalkClient.zip)** - The client is needed to upload your airplane location to our server.
 This is what allows us to automatically play the audio tour based on your in-game location.
 Windows may flag it as a virus but this is a false positive.
-See FAQ below for more information
+See FAQ below for more information.

 * **(OPTIONAL) [Bushtalk World Landmarks Pack](https://flightsim.to/file/7285/bushtalk-radio-world-landmarks-pack)** - This addon allows you to see all of the custom POI markers in-game.
 This file will be updated monthly to include all of the landmarks and POIs submitted on the Bushtalk Radio website.